Noor Mahal

+The Noor Mahal (Punjabi/, lit.
+'Palace of Light') is a historic royal palace located in Bahawalpur, Punjab, Pakistan.
+It was constructed in the 1870s by the princely state of Bahawalpur, and served as the residence and workplace of the Nawab.
+It is currently owned by the Ministry of Defense (MoD) under the management of the Army Secretariat.

 It was built in 1872 as an Italian chateau on neoclassical lines, at a time when modernism had set in.
 It belonged to the Nawabs of Bahawalpur princely state, during the British Raj.